Big-Ideas-Lab/DBDP/README.md

+# We have moved!
+Please see our new organization page for the DBDP!
+[LINK](https://github.com/DigitalBiomarkerDiscoveryPipeline)

 # Digital Biomarker Discovery Pipeline (DBDP)
 #### An open-source software platform for the development of digital biomarkers using mHealth and wearables.
 ### Learn More at [DBDP.org](dbdp.org)